Unemployment Insurance Handbook for Employers (UCB-201-P)

 Maximum Weekly Earnings Amount

-The highest amount of gross wages that a claimant can earn in a week and still qualify for the minimum UI payment of $5.00.
-Effective 10/21/12, no benefits are payable for any week in which a claimant has earnings and/or holiday, vacation, dismissal/termination or sick pay that exceeds $500.
+The highest amount of gross wages that a claimant can earn in a week and still qualify for the minimum benefit payment of $5.00.
+No benefits are payable for any week in which a claimant has earnings and/or holiday, vacation, dismissal/termination or sick pay that exceeds $500.

 An employee is "partially unemployed" in any week in which (s)he earns wages that do not exceed his/her maximum weekly earnings amount.